OmerGery/AWS_Lambda_Top_5_Stocks/README.md

-# A Lambda function to get the top 5 stocks of the day.
+# A Lambda API function to get the top 5 stocks of the day.

 A simple backend (read/write to DynamoDB) with a RESTful API endpoint using Amazon API Gateway.